|The Powder Tower of a Magister Edward Kelley|

 The ancient tower with popular scenery views is unique by being lean like the tower of Pisa and due to its moving history.

-The tower walls served as a dungeon to a crazed noblewoman White Lady, treasury, aristocrat’s observatory and the alchemist laboratory favorite with Emperor who was looking for the elixir of life and eternal youth.
+The tower walls served as a dungeon to a crazed noblewoman White Lady, treasury, aristocrat’s observatory and the alchemist laboratory favorite with the Emperor, who was looking for the elixir of life and eternal youth.

 During unsuccessful siege by a foreign army it served as a deposit of casks with gun powder.